mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 ## Other Motivations

-In some special situations, outside general Internet usage, the path properties may be well-known in advance (e.g. due to scheduling of capacity, etc.).
+In some special situations, outside general Internet usage, the path properties may be well-known in advance (e.g., due to scheduling of capacity, etc.).
 In this case, senders should pace packets at the scheduled rates in order to efficiently utilize that capacity.
 In some of these cases, the rates may be very high, and any sender burstiness might require large expensive buffers